Root canal treatment from £250-£550

 This, along with a filling, seals the tooth and prevents reinfection.

-Root-filled teeth are more likely to break than healthy unrestored teeth, so your dentist may suggest placing a crown on the tooth to protect it.
+Root-filled teeth are more likely to break than healthy unrestored teeth, we may suggest placing a crown on the tooth to protect it.

 In some cases a root-filled tooth may darken, particularly if it’s died as a result of injury like a knock to the tooth.

-There are several ways your dentist can treat discolouration, such as whitening the tooth using chemicals.
+There are several ways that we can treat discolouration, such as whitening the tooth using chemicals.